abdul-sathar/AppiumTest/docs/en/advanced-concepts/settings.md

 ## Settings

-Settings are a new concept introduced by appium.
+The settings command is an Appium-specific command.
 They are currently not a part of the Mobile JSON Wire Protocol, or the Webdriver spec.

 Settings are a way to specify the behavior of the appium server.